Magnum Mania!

 Episode Brief

-Magnum and Dan's sister, Alice, continue in their quest to learn the truth behind Lt.
-Dan Cook's death.
-They get more than they bargained for when they uncover a gold smuggling plot and come face-to-face with a criminal mastermind Magnum and Dan once knew in Vietnam.
-Magnum puts his own life on the line to expose the truth and to clear his friend's name.
+Magnum and Alice continue in their quest to find out the truth behind Lt.
+Dan Cook's death and find themselves uncovering a case of gold smuggling and a criminal mastermind whom Magnum and Dan once knew in Vietnam.
+But in trying to find out what really did happen to his deceased friend, Magnum puts his own life on the line as someone tries to stop him from continuing his investigation using any means necessary.

 Rating